Category: Behind the art

 Morning walk

 Read more: Morning walkA walk in the early morning.
-Never alone. winter reflection artist What’s hidden, and reappears in spring?
+Never alone winter reflection What’s hidden, and reappears in spring?
 It’s winter, a season of winter reflection for an artist.
 And winter is a time for making plans for the new year.
-December has always been a rather hectic period for me, energetic, social, full of movement, and…
+December has always been a rather hectic period for me, energetic, social, full of movement, and just…

 -